Rep. Dingell: Riot at DNC 'Rattled Me More Than Jan. 6'

-Demonstrations Wednesday night outside Democratic National Committee headquarters "rattled me more than Jan.
-6th did," said Rep. Debbie Dingell, D-Mich.
+Demonstrations outside Democratic National Committee headquarters Wednesday night "rattled me more than Jan.
+6 did," Rep. Debbie Dingell, D-Mich., said.

 "I was scared.
 Someone is going to get hurt at one of these things.
 They can get out of control," Dingell, who was briefly trapped with other lawmakers inside the building on Capitol Hill when police and protesters clashed outside during a demonstration for a cease-fire in the war between Israel and Hamas, told the Detroit News Friday.